edistyping/priceisart-frontend/README.md

 # To Do
 = How to bring Win data into prepareDataforSubmit();
+    - A new array to store a picture id of correct answer. if wrong, then -1 = (Done) need to fix the logic for wrong answer ()
+    - submitting for api
+        = Done

-= Submit your response is active if switch to Ranking and back
+- (Done) Submit your response is active if switch to Ranking and back

+- Ranking page - Finish API to get top 10

 # Goals
 2. Click Image to Enlarge them